JD and the Robbery

 A Bass And Its Boy

-After the demise of Mobia's Trip (again, see below) I decided that I'd try out the singer-songwriter thing... but I'm just not a guitarist.
+After the demise of Mobia's Trip and the stasis of Autodialer (see below) I decided that I'd try out the singer-songwriter thing... but I'm just not a guitarist.
 Playing solo bass and voice performances has proven something a of a challenge, but it's been a rewarding one.
-With a nod to the Chronicles of Narnia and with a desire to not have people gloss over an unfamiliar and otherwise non-descript name like "Joshua Edelstein" in local music listings, I named the project "A Bass And Its Boy."
+With a nod to The Chronicles of Narnia and with a desire to not have people gloss over an unfamiliar and otherwise non-descript name like "Joshua Edelstein" in local music listings, I named the project "A Bass And Its Boy."

 Mobia's Trip